Define your naming convention

 Naming component Description

-Organization Top-level name of organization, normally utilized as top management group or, in smaller organizations, part of the naming convention.
+Organization Top-level name of the organization, normally utilized as the top management group or, in smaller organizations, part of the naming convention.
 Example: contoso

-Business unit or department Top-level division of your company that owns the subscription or workload the resource belongs to.
-In smaller organizations, this component might represent a single corporate top-level organizational element.
+Business unit or department Top-level division of your company that owns the subscription or the workload that the resource belongs to.
+In smaller organizations, this component might represent a single corporate, top-level organizational element.
 Examples: fin, mktg, product, it, corp

 Resource type An abbreviation that represents the type of Azure resource or asset.
-This component often is used as a prefix or suffix in the name.
+This component is often a prefix or suffix in the name.
 For more information, see Recommended abbreviations for Azure resource types.
 Examples: rg, vm

 Project, application, or service name Name of a project, application, or service that the resource is a part of.
 Examples: navigator, emissions, sharepoint, hadoop